Oncology Pipeline

 Dostarlimab | Anti–PD-1 antibody

-AZUR-1: dostarlimab monotherapy in dMMR/MSI-H locally advanced rectal cancer
+AZUR-1: dostarlimab monotherapy in patients with untreated stage II/III dMMR/MSI-H locally advanced rectal cancer

 Phase 3 Overview